martintops/mch-extract/README.md

 ### Attribution

 If using this data in publications or research, please consult MeteoSwiss guidelines on how to cite them.
+Data is provided under [Creative Commons Licence CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+See [Terms of use](https://opendatadocs.meteoswiss.ch/general/terms-of-use).

 ### Disclaimer